 Chronic kidney disease (CKD) is diagnosed by the persistent elevation of urinary albumin excretion (albuminuria), low estimated glomerular filtration rate (eGFR), or other manifestations of kidney damage (1,2).
-In this section, the focus is on CKD attributed to diabetes (diabetic kidney disease), which occurs in 20-40% of patients with diabetes (1,3-5).
-Diabetic kidney disease typically develops after diabetes duration of 10 years in type 1 diabetes but may be present at diagnosis of type 2 diabetes.
+In this section, the focus is on CKD attributed to diabetes

+(diabetic kidney disease) in adults, which occurs in 20-40% of people with diabetes (1,3-5).
+Diabetic kidney disease typically develops after a diabetes duration of 10 years in type 1 diabetes (the most common presentation is 5-15 years after the diagnosis of type 1 diabetes) but may be present at diagnosis of type 2 diabetes.
 CKD can progress to end-stage renal disease (ESRD) requiring dialysis or kidney transplantation and is the leading cause of ESRD in the U.S. (6).
 In addition, among people with type 1 or type 2 diabetes, the presence of CKD markedly increases cardiovascular risk and health care costs (7).
+For details on the management of diabetic kidney disease in children, please see section 14, "Children and Adolescents."